quiquee/obc-docs/api/Openchain API.md

 With security enabled, modify the command to include the -u parameter passing the username of a logged in user as follows:

-`./obc-peer chaincode deploy -u jim --path=github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_example01`
+`./obc-peer chaincode deploy -u jim -p github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_example02 -c '{"Function":"init", "Args": ["a","100", "b", "200"]}'`

 ### Verify Results

 To verify that the block containing the latest transaction has been added to the blockchain, use the `/chain` REST endpoint from the command line.
-Target the IP of either a validator or a peer node.
-In the example below, 172.17.0.2 is the IP address of either the validator or the peer node and 5000 is the REST interface port defined in [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).
+Target the IP address of either a validator or a peer node.
+In the example below, 172.17.0.2 is the IP address of a validator or a peer node and 5000 is the REST interface port defined in [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).

 `curl 172.17.0.2:5000/chain`